 My recovery didn’t go as well as hoped.
 Again, problems arose due to the length of time of the displacement.
 My masseter and lateral pterygoid muscles were in a constant spasm and had probably been that way for a year hence the previously mentioned (10,000 times) excruciating pain.
 I spent many months swollen.
 I had three jobs to maintain – a full time job as a supervisor in a drug and alcohol agency, a private practice, and I am a college professor.
 I had to work this much to pay for all the medical expenses insurance didn’t pay for which racked up fast and furious.
 For the next year, I ended each day swollen, sore, exhausted.
+All I did from July 2014 until now was go to work, cry and go to bed.
 After six months, Dr. Lechelop had done all he could for me and transferred me to a myofacial pain specialist who I continue to see.

 I am now 1 1/2 year post op.
 I still can’t sing, talk loudly, laugh or smile too much, open very wide (but better than before), eat hard, chewy or tough things, or exercise.
 All of these things still make me hurt.
 I will never be able to eat normally.
 I will never be able to have the life I did.
 I’m angry and I’m grateful.
 I’m angry with Dr. Not-So-Smart-Or-Nice for being an idiot and refusing to do something as simple as take an x-ray which would have saved my disc hence saving me from a lifetime of pain and suffering.
 I’m angry that I have spent an unnecessary fortune on something that could have been prevented if I had a competent and caring doctor to begin with.